cursebreakers/rust_bucket/README.md

   - with infrastructure/back-end?
 - Who/What/when/where/why/how to provision accounts, controls, privelleges and boundaries?
 - Securing the buckets:
-  - Creating private/public bucket options
+  - Firewall rules to limit public access (ufw, iptables)?
-  - HTTPS/TLS/HSTS to encrypt packets/traffic to and from a bucket
+  - Reverse proxy (e.g., Nginx, Cloudflare) to handle public traffic securely?
-  - CORS?
+  - TLS/SSL (Let's Encrypt or Cloudflare) for HTTPS?

 ## FUTURE: